 THE GOOD AND BAD OF SEEKING PERFECTION

-While others will accept and adapt to such situations and move on, as a perfectionist you are more likely to give up.
+While other designers can accept and adapt to such situations and move on, as a perfectionist you are more likely to obsess over the situation.
 Relatedly, there is a tendency to procrastinate as you wait for the right conditions before starting any work, which is idealistic at best.

 And when you do work on a project, you find yourself putting in much more effort than what is actually required.
 You keep searching for minor flaws that can be improved on, when the time and energy could be spent on something more productive.
 In short, seeking perfection will result in you becoming less efficient and effective as a freelance graphic designer.

 Moreover, approaching graphic design in such a way is an exercise in frustration as you waste precious time trying to make things perfect.
 Coupled with the stress of deadlines, and the result is chronic mental and physical exhaustion.